-We decided to seek a true Angolan Adventure, so during an Easter break, we went from Luanda to Benguela by car.
-It’s only 591 km – not that far, a piece of cake we thought.
-Well not quite so, but it’s worth it.
+We sought a true Angolan Adventure, so we went from Luanda to Benguela by car during an Easter break.
+It’s only 591 km – not that far, a piece of cake, we thought.
+Well, not quite so, but it’s worth it.

-We went with some colleagues from work, the plan was: wake up early at 5 a.m.
-The almost 600km took us about 8 hours to arrive at Benguela.
+We went with some work colleagues, and the plan was simple: wake up early at 5 a.m. and drive.
+The almost 600 km took us about 8 hours to arrive at Benguela.

 From Luanda to Benguela

 The journey started on a Friday.
 The route isn’t tricky, basically, it’s always going forward, but in Angola, there are always some unexpected situations and having a local is a bonus.
 We had a colleague from Benguela that wanted to go there for the weekend.

 Before the Kwanza river is the “Miradouro da Lua”, where we were supposed to stop but were distracted and missed the spot, and on the way back home, we couldn’t stop because it was dark!
 Ups…

 However, we have been there several times, and if you have the opportunity, you should stop.
 It’s beautiful and one of the famous landmarks in Angola.